-If you do wish to apply, our process is managed online through www.kentprospectus.co.uk.
-The deadline for applications to The Judd School is Sunday 31st January 2021 and late applications will not be considered.
+If you do wish to apply, our process is managed online through www.judd.applicaa.com/year12.
+The deadline for applications to The Judd School is midnight on Monday 31st January 2022 and late applications will not be considered.

 Students are expected to study 4 subjects in Year 12 and to continue those 4 into Year 13.
-Should a student wish instead to study either 3 or 5 subjects from the start of Year 12 then they will need to supplement their online application with a letter explaining why.
+Should a student wish instead to study either 3 or 5 subjects from the start of Year 12 then they will need to supplement their online application with an email explaining why.
 Elite academics may be looking to study 5, elite sportsman or musicians may be looking to study 3.
-The letter should be sent to the Head of Sixth Form, Mr Vorster.
+The email should be sent to the Head of Sixth Form, Mr Vorster via sixthform@judd.kent.sch.uk.